udacity/CarND-Capstone/tl_model/README.md

 ```

 #### Convenient Methods for Dataset Loading
 In order to load all available dataset at once use the following method.

+*Attention: In order to ensure a correct dataset preparation, setup the directory layout exactly as described in the chapter "Environment Setup" above.'

 ```python
 dataset_handler.read_predefined_dataset()
 ```